DSpace/RestContract/README.md

 Returns whether the target resource is available.

 - `PUT`:
 Replaces the state of the target resource with the supplied request body.
 This updates the object (via full replacement).
-The updated information _should be included_ in the request body.
-Related or additional information (such as required associations to other objects) may be passed as querystring parameters in the request, _if it is necessary to update the object._
+The updated information _must be included_ in the request body.
+An empty request body is not allowed, unless you are updating the object to be an empty object (with no attributes).
+Querystring parameters are not allowed, as `PUT` requests should always be performed on an existing object.

 - `PATCH`:
 Similar to PUT but partially updating the resources state.
 We adhere to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902) see the [General rules for the Patch operation](patch.md) for more details.

 - `DELETE`:
-Deletes the target resource and object.
+Deletes the target resource (object).

 ### On sub-path of a single resource endpoint (associations)

 This type of endpoint interacts with (one or more) resources that are *associated with* a single resource.
 For that reason, it is sometimes called an "association" endpoint.
-For example: `/api/core/items/123-456-789/mappedCollections` references all Collections that are mapped to a single Item.
+For example: `/api/core/items/<:uuid>/mappedCollections` references all Collections that are mapped to a single Item resource.

 - `GET`:
 Returns the state of the association (for the current resource)